Ghost Hounds is a rock ‘n’ roll band at a time when the world needs more of them.

 “I missed music,” Tull explains.
 “I missed writing.
 I missed performing.
 I missed the camaraderie of a band.
 I decided this was something I really wanted to do.”

-Tull worked on songs last fall with Grissom — an artist in his own right who’s also played with John Mellencamp, Joe Ely, the Allman Brothers band, and the Dixie Chicks — and Bowe, whose credits include Etta James, Jonny Lang, Lynyrd Skynyrd, and Kenny Wayne Shepherd.
+Tull wrote the songs last fall with Grissom — an artist in his own right who’s also played with John Mellencamp, Joe Ely, the Allman Brothers band, and the Dixie Chicks — and Bowe, whose credits include Etta James, Jonny Lang, Lynyrd Skynyrd, and Kenny Wayne Shepherd.
 “You have to have great songs,” Tull says.
 “We really spent a lot of time working on these songs.
 This was the first time I worked with ‘professional’ songwriters.
 It was a great experience working with two seasoned professionals like David and Kevin and really making everything the best they can be.”
 The feeling was mutual.
 “There are not a lot of talented people right now who are driven to write and produce rock ‘n’ roll,” Bowe says, “so to have a chance to work with cream of the crop people on a project like this is kind of a gift.”

 Powell adds, “The thing I dig about Ghost Hounds is they love Rock and Roll and are just trying to be themselves, unlike so many others these days.”